sunnen0417/Concept-Drift/README.md

 NTU MSLAB Concept drift team

 ## File description
 * experiment_batch0.py: Train the classifier with only data batch t, train the DP with only data batch 0
+* experiment_only_all.py: Train the classifier with only data batch t, train the DP with all data batches
+* experiment_all_all.py: Train the classifier with all data batches, train the DP with all data batches
 * experiment_vae.py: Train the classifier with VAE samples and data batch t, train the DP with VAE samples and data batch t
 * datasets.py: Datasets for the experiment
 * utils.py: Some utilities of training and testing methods